Toothwitch/Proxer-Chrome-Extension/README.md

 As soon as the API expands more functionality will be added!

 ####Other info
 I do not own the proxer.me logo.
-All rights go to the owner and admins oth the website.
+All rights go to the owner and admins of the website.
 If you disagree with this, please contact me and i will take it out.